The Diversity Programme

 - Physics and Socioeconomic status

-If you would like to share your views or have any comments relating to diversity and inclusion in the physics community please contact us at firstname.lastname@example.org.
+If you would like to share your views and experience relating to disability in physics, please contact us at email@example.com.
 We warmly welcome your input.